emorvant/emorvant.github.io/index.md

 # Spare-Time Activities

-- I am a 2nd star black belt in Manchuria Kung Fu, I am also an instructor of Manchuria Kung Fu.
+- I am a 2nd star black belt in Manchuria Kung Fu, I am also an instructor of [Manchuria Kung Fu](https://mkf-fr.com){:target="_blank"}.
 I have been trained by Master Mathieu Derosière.
 - I have been playing video games since I was 4 or 5 years old.
-I started to play on an <a href="https://en.wikipedia.org/wiki/Amstrad_CPC" target="_blank">Amstrad CPC</a> with a cassette tape deck!
+I started to play on an [Amstrad CPC](https://en.wikipedia.org/wiki/Amstrad_CPC){:target="_blank"} with a cassette tape deck!